manateelazycat/popweb/README.md

 * `M-x popweb-org-roam-link-preview-select` Select one of all Org-Roam ID links and footnote links in a Org-mode buffer by ivy, then preview the content of link.
 * `M-x popweb-org-roam-node-preview-select` Select one Org-Roam node by ivy, then hit `C-M-m ivy-call` to preview the content of node without exit ivy windown.
 * `M-x popweb-import-browser-cookies` Import cookies for the specified domain name.
+* `M-x popweb-anki-review-show` Marked a region then execute this command, or just call this command then input the query.
+Even use `C-u popweb-anki-review-show` to grab sentence automatically for you.
+After the window popup use mouse select the `word` to review in Anki notes.
 ## Screenshots
 ### LaTeX Preview
 <p align="center">